vinid/1passel/README.md

 ### M-x 1passel-get-password

 Allows for password search.
+Logs in if you are logged out.
 It simply runs the command to get the accounts and allows for the extraction of a particular password that is then copied to clip-board.

 ## Useful Links